krisjdev/tinytapeout-sky-25a/projects/tt_um_dco/docs/info.md

 | 190           | `00000001`          |  0        | 1       | `00000000`          | 0         |
 | 200           | `00000001`          |  0        | 1       | `00000000`          | 1         |
 | 210           | `00000001`          |  0        | 1       | `00000000`          | 0         |

-Table: Input vs Output Frequency
+Table: Test cases for DCO

 | **ui_in**    | **Output Frequency** |
 |-------------|----------------------|
 | `00000000`  | 20 MHz               |